GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/09-Design of a mini-training.md

 questions:
 - "How to design a mini-training?"
 outcomes:
-- "Know how to mockup a course"
+- "Know how to mockup a course."
+keypoints:
+- "Audience, goal and outcomes."
+- "Concept map."
+- "FAIR principles."
+- "Content."
+- "Feedback."
 ---